chezhj/sbRenamer/README.md

 but it needs to have the same stem.
 So if you flightplan is EHAMLFPG.fpl the xml should also be EHAMLFPG.xml This tools monitors a diretory for xmlfiles newly created, then renames while saving any older files

+Installation
+Option 1: use installer sbRenamerInstaller.exe
+Option 2: copy all files from sbRenamer directory in output directory somewhere on your system